jeromerg/NCase/README.md

 }
 ```

-The result is the same set of cases as in the previous example, but the definition of test cases is split into two sub-sets.
+The result is the same set of test cases as in the previous example, but the definition of test cases has been split into two sub-sets.

-Why would you split the test cases?
+Why do you need to split the test-cases definitions?
 In order to acquire greater flexibility!
 Indeed, now, you can:

 - Re-use each sub-set individually
 - Use alternative definitions for each sets.
-Because `AllCombinations` is only one definition type among others... as you will see now...
+Because `AllCombinations` is only one definition among others... as you will see now...

 Tackle complexity with Pairwise testing
 ---------------------------------------